Udvidet returret til d. 31. januar 2025

 Beskrivelse af Notes from an Abolitionist

-A groundbreaking investigation into the insidious ways that white supremacy compromises mainstream criminal justice "reform" movements, from the award-winning, formerly incarcerated activist and Soros Justice Fellow Despite reform efforts that have grown in size and intensity over the last two decades, the machine of American mass incarceration continues to flourish.
-After spending more than twenty years in prison, formerly incarcerated activist, essayist, and organizer Emile DeWeaver believes the root of the problem is white supremacy.
-During his time in prison, DeWeaver covertly organized to pass legislation impacting juveniles in California's criminal legal system; was a culture writer for Easy Street Magazine; and co-founded Prison Renaissance, an organization centering incarcerated voices and creating new models of incarcerated leadership.
-His sentence was ultimately commuted by California's governor due to his community work.
-In Notes from an Abolitionist, DeWeaver draws on these experiences and more from his own life story to critique the central premise of parole boards and prisoner rehabilitation programs as fundamentally re-entrenching white supremacist ideas.
-He argues that these programs demand self-abnegation of individuals while ignoring the role of structural oppression.
-With lucid, urgent prose, DeWeaver intervenes in contemporary debates on the criminal legal system with his eye-opening discussion on the tools we need to end white supremacy.
-For readers of Susan Burton and Derecka Purnell, Notes from an Abolitionist adds a sharp and unique perspective to the growing discourse on abolition and white supremacy.
+A powerful personal investigation of the insidious ways white supremacy compromises criminal justice reform, from the award-winning, formerly incarcerated activist and Soros Justice Fellow Despite reform efforts that have grown in scope and intensity over the last two decades, the machine of American mass incarceration continues to flourish.
+In this powerful polemic, formerly incarcerated activist, essayist, and organizer Emile Suotonye DeWeaver argues that the root of the problem is white supremacy.
+In the tradition of James Baldwin's The Fire Next Time, DeWeaver's Ghost in the Criminal Justice Machine is a brilliant debut, combining social commentary and personal narrative in an original and provocative critique of the deeply troubling racial logic behind parole boards, police unions, prison administration, and more.
+During his twenty years in prison, DeWeaver covertly organized to pass legislation impacting juveniles in California's criminal legal system; was a culture writer for Easy Street Magazine; and co-founded Prison Renaissance, an organization centering incarcerated voices and incarcerated leadership.
+DeWeaver draws on these experiences to interrogate the central premise of reform efforts, including prisoner rehabilitation programs, arguing that they demand self-abnegation, entrench white supremacy, and ignore the role of structural oppression.
+With lucid, urgent prose, DeWeaver intervenes in contemporary debates on criminal justice and racial justice efforts with his eye-opening discussion of the tools we need to end white supremacy--both within and outside the carceral setting.
+For readers of Mariame Kaba, Susan Burton, and Derecka Purnell, Ghost in the Criminal Justice Machine adds a sharp and unique perspective to the growing discourse on racial justice, incarceration, and abolition.

 Brugerbedømmelser af Notes from an Abolitionist